Traveling from Kentucky to Illinois for the Abortion Pill

 No. Illinois has strong shield laws that protect the privacy of out-of-state patients.
 Your medical records from The Center for Women cannot be shared with Kentucky law enforcement, courts, or government agencies.

-Illinois will not cooperate with investigations from other states related to abortion care.
-Kentucky cannot subpoena your medical records from an Illinois clinic, and Illinois courts will not honor any such requests.
-These shield laws were specifically enacted to protect patients who travel from states with abortion bans.
+Illinois will not cooperate with abortion-related investigations from other states.
+Kentucky cannot subpoena your records from an Illinois clinic, and Illinois courts will not honor those requests.
+These shield laws were written to protect patients who travel from states with bans.

-Your visit to the clinic is protected by both federal HIPAA law and Illinois state privacy protections.
-No information about your care will be sent to Kentucky without your explicit written consent.
-Even if Kentucky attempts to penalize patients who travel for abortion care, Illinois law prevents any cooperation with those efforts.
+Your visit is also protected by federal HIPAA law and Illinois privacy rules.
+No information about your care goes to Kentucky without your written consent.
+Even if Kentucky tries to punish patients who travel for care, Illinois law blocks any cooperation with that effort.

 What should I plan for the trip?